handsontable/handsontable/docs/content/guides/accessibility/keyboard-navigation.md

 # Keyboard navigation

 Navigate the grid with the keyboard alone.
-Use additional options to make your application more accessible.
+Use the navigation options to meet the needs of your users.

 [[toc]]